Lighting for Pet Photography with One-Light

 Often, photographers who are considering the graduation from natural-light-only photography to the addition of artificial light into the mix will feel intimidated by the notion.
-We’re here to show you that there’s no need – using flash can be easy.
+In this article on lighting for pet photography, we’re here to show you that there’s no need – using flash can be easy.

 When you’re first getting started, using a dyed-in-the-wool, battle-tested modifier is helpful to start the next chapter with encouraging results, and for fans of photographer royalty Annie Leibovitz, Photek’s Softlighter II is that modifier.